Obama urges corporate tax cut, closing loopholes

 Still, the president of the National Association of Manufacturers, Jay Timmons, said that while it appreciates the effort, many elements "completely miss the mark."

-(Writing by Kevin Drawbaugh and Kim Dixon; Editing by Howard Goller and Jackie Frank)
+(Writing by Kevin Drawbaugh and Kim Dixon; Additional reporting by Steve Holland, Patrick Temple-West and Lindsay Dunsmuir; Editing by Howard Goller and Eric Walsh)